-The usual Health Bar is seen with the standard Green (shock horror) but more importantly you’ll notice a gauge for your Hunger and Hydration.
+The usual Health Bar is seen with the standard Green (shock horror) but more importantly, you’ll notice a gauge for your hunger and hydration.

 Also found in various spots, scattered around the Island, are barrels, crates, and other piles to rifle through for resources.
-These loot spots can yeild very little, or quite a lot, and there’s no way to tell what you will be getting.
+These loot spots can yield very little, or quite a lot, and there’s no way to tell what you will be getting.
 Luckily they aren’t hard to come by, plus you have more than enough trees, stones, and fur pelts to grab everywhere you go.

-At any point during the game you can choose to Craft new items to use.
-The list of items you can craft range from new axes, knives, bows, spears, and various other weapons, to torches, containers and crates to store excess food and materials.
+At any point during the game, you can choose to Craft new items to use.
+The list of items you can craft range from new axes, knives, bows, spears, and various other weapons, to torches, containers, and crates to store excess food and materials.

 While exploring the island you’ll encounter chickens, boars, and bears just to name a few, each of these animals will provide you with meat, fat, bone, and/or pelts, but keep in mind some of these animals won’t go down without a fight.
 In the gameplay clip below you can see a demonstration of a fight against an angry bear.
-I do not advise jumping into a situation like I found myself in with little weapon health left, that’s right, weapon health.
+I do not advise jumping into a situation as I found myself in with little weapon health left, that’s right, weapon health.

 As you use crafted items they suffer some wear and tear until eventually they break and cannot be used.

 I may have only scratched the surface of what the island has to offer so forgive me if there are some key points of interest that I didn’t mention.
-There will certainly be more exploring for this guy, and hopefully as the game creeps closer to the final release date we will see even more features thrown in.
+There will certainly be more exploring for this guy, and hopefully, as the game creeps closer to the final release date we will see even more features thrown in.

-Well folks, that’s the first review for my series 14 Days Of Holiday Gaming – stay tuned and tomorrow I will be checking out another unreleased, under-development game from this beautiful New South Wales’ coastal town with very little internet coverage.
+Well, folks that’s the first review for my series 14 Days Of Holiday Gaming – stay tuned and tomorrow I will be checking out another unreleased, under-development game from this beautiful New South Wales’ coastal town with very little internet coverage.

-If you haven’t already, Subscribe to my Youtube and Twitch to see many more reviews, play -throughs, and Livestreams.
+If you haven’t already, Subscribe to my Youtube and Twitch to see many more reviews, playthroughs, and Livestreams.
 Until tomorrow, stay naked.